AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Experiments

+In Section~\ref{sssec:sample:learn}, we claim that the sampling distribution is semantic-aware.
+To demonstrate this point, we count the number of relation types in the sampled edges of the propagation path for different query relations.
+We plot the ratio of relation types as heatmap on two semantic friendly datasets, i.e. {\sf Family} and {\sf FB15k237}, in Figure~\ref{fig:heatmap}.
+Specially, as there are 237 relations in {\sf FB15k237}, we plot 10 relations related to ``\textit{film}'' in Figure~\ref{fig:heatmap_fb237_redgnn} and Figure~\ref{fig:heatmap_fb237_adaprop}.
+We compare the propagation path of progressive propagation methods (NBFNet and RED-GNN have the same range) and AdaProp.

+First, as claimed in the introduction, the progressive propagation methods ignore the semantic relevance between local neighborhoods and the query relation.
+As a result, the different rows for different query relations in Figure~\ref{fig:heatmap_family_redgnn} and \ref{fig:heatmap_fb237_redgnn} are the same.
+In comparison, the heatmaps in Figure~\ref{fig:heatmap_family_adaprop} and Figure~\ref{fig:heatmap_fb237_adaprop} vary for different query relations.
+Second, the more frequent relation types are semantic-aware.
+For the heatmap in Figure~\ref{fig:heatmap_family_adaprop}, we observe that when the query relation is \textit{brother}, columns with deeper color are all males, i.e., \textit{brother}, \textit{nephew} and \textit{uncle}.
+When the query relation is \textit{niece}, columns with deeper color are all females, i.e., \textit{aunt} and \textit{niece}.
+For the heatmap in Figure~\ref{fig:heatmap_fb237_adaprop}, the first four relations are about film award and the last six relations are about film categories.
+As a result, this figure shows two groups of these relations.
+Above evidence demonstrates that AdaProp can indeed learn semantic-aware propagation path.

-In Section~\ref{sssec:sample:learn}, the sampling distribution is related to the query-dependent representations $\bm h_{e_o}^\ell$.
-Here, we show that the adaptive propagation path is also query-dependent.
-In Fig.\ref{fig:ablation_vis}, we plot the exemplar propagation paths of AdaProp and RED-GNN for two different queries $q_1=(e_q, r_1,?)$ and $q_2=(e_q,r_2,?)$, which have the same query entity but different query relation on FB15k237-v1.
-As shown, the propagation paths are different for AdaProp, but the same for RED-GNN.
+In addition, we visualize the exemplar propagation paths of AdaProp and progressive propagation methods for two different queries $q_1=(e_q, r_1,?)$ and $q_2=(e_q,r_2,?)$ in Figure~\ref{fig:ablation_vis} (with more examples in in Figure~\ref{fig:more_visualized_examples_2} in Appendix), which have the same query entity $e_q$ but different query relations ($r_1\neq r_2$) on {\sf FB15k237-v1}.
+As shown, there is a clear difference between the two propagation paths of $q_1$ and $q_2$ learned by AdaProp.
+But they are the same for the progressive propagation methods, where only the edge weights are different.
 Besides, the propagation paths for AdaProp have much fewer entities.
+The visualization cases here further demonstrate that {AdaProp indeed can learn the query dependent propagation paths and is entity efficient.}